bytrix/witkey/README.md

 **Configure**

-First you need to config the username/password of database in ``Framework/app/config/database.php``.
+First you need to config the username & password of database in ``Framework/app/config/database.php``.

 ```php
 'mysql' => array(